 After knowing each other for just a few days, the two got married.
-Bill, 56 at the time, was 33 years older than his new wife.
+Bill, 56, was 33 years older than his new wife.

-“They were real quiet, mysterious people,” said the president of Bill’s company, Sue Swanson.
-She said he had met Omaima “and all of a sudden they were married.”
+“They were real quiet, mysterious people,” the president of Bill’s company, Sue Swanson, told the Los Angeles Times in 1991.
+She said Bill had met Omaima, “and all of a sudden they were married.”

-According to acquaintances, the couple had a honeymoon at a ranch Bill and his brother owned in Texas.
+According to acquaintances, the couple spent their honeymoon visiting Bill’s relatives in Texas and Arkansas.
 But the honeymoon phase didn’t last long.

-Omaima Nelson’s Unhappy Marriage And A Brutal Revenge
+An Unhappy Marriage — And A Brutal Revenge

-Omaima Nelson said once they were married, Bill started showing his violent side.
-She said he physically and sexually abused her during their short union.
+Omaima Nelson said once they were married, Bill started showing his violent side, physically and sexually abusing her during their short union.

-On Thanksgiving day in 1991, Omaima said Bill sexually assaulted her in their Costa Mesa apartment.
+Then, Omaima claimed, on Thanksgiving weekend in 1991, Bill sexually assaulted her in their Costa Mesa, California apartment.
 She claimed he tried to rape and then strangle her.
-In self-defense, she grabbed a lamp hit him with it before stabbing him with a pair of scissors, killing him.
+She grabbed a lamp and hit him with it in self-defense before stabbing him with scissors and killing him.

 But the dramatic evening didn’t end there.

-Omaima Nelson then cut up her deceased husband, cooking his head and hands.
-It was also reported that she first castrated him.
+Omaima Nelson then cut up her deceased husband, boiling his head and cooking his hands in oil.
+It was also reported that she castrated him in revenge for the assault.

 “If I didn’t defend my life, I would have been dead.
 I’m sorry it happened, but I’m glad I lived,” she would say later, adding, “I’m sorry I dismembered him.”

-In one court report, a psychiatrist testified that Nelson put on red shoes, a red hat, and red lipstick before “preparing” her husband.
+In one court report, a psychiatrist testified that Nelson told him she had put on red shoes, a red hat, and red lipstick before “preparing” her husband.

 The police detained Omaima for questioning, which lasted all that Sunday night.

-Meanwhile, Bill was reported as missing when he didn’t show up to work on the Monday following the Thanksgiving holiday.
+Meanwhile, Bill was reported missing after he didn’t show up to work on the Monday following the Thanksgiving holiday.
 Swanson told police the last time she saw him was just before he left on the Wednesday before the long weekend.

 However, much of Mr. Nelson’s body was still missing.
-During the later trial, one officer described it as “about 130 pounds.”
+During the later trial, Pawloski described it as “about 130 pounds.”

-“We’re missing about 130 pounds of Bill,” the Assistant District Attorney said.
+“We’re missing about 130 pounds of Bill,” Pawloski said, according to the Los Angeles Times in 1992.
 “You know where he might have gone?”

-Mooney also said that Nelson had been involved in other abusive relationships and a result had long been suffering from battered woman syndrome.
+Mooney also said that Nelson had been involved in other abusive relationships and as a result, had long been suffering from battered woman syndrome.
 The condition took a psychological toll on her, ultimately leading to the November 1991 killing.

 Nelson had told authorities she was under severe stress because her husband was physically and sexually abusive.
-She was given a psychological evaluation, which revealed that she was suffering from post-traumatic stress disorder (PTSD).
+She was given a psychological evaluation, revealing that she suffered from post-traumatic stress disorder.

 The prosecution, on the other hand, said that Nelson had other motives.
-They believed she was plotting to steal from her husband and that she had a history of using her sexuality to con older men into giving her things like drugs and money.
+They believed she was plotting to steal from her husband and that she had a history of using her sexuality to con older men for their money.

 In January 1993, Omaima Nelson was convicted of second-degree murder and sentenced to 28 years to life at the Central California Women’s facility in Chowchilla.

-Nelson was first eligible for parole in 2006 but was denied, as she was found to be “unpredictable and a serious threat to public safety.”
+Omaima Nelson was first eligible for parole in 2006 but was denied, as she was found to be an unpredictable threat to public safety.

-She remarried while she was in prison – this time to a man in his 70s, who died before her second bid for parole in 2011.
+She remarried while in prison – this time to a man in his 70s, who died before her second bid for parole in 2011.

 After a five-and-half-hour hearing, she was denied once again.

-At the parole hearing, Nelson said she was a changed person who had “looked for love in all the wrong places” but now, she said, “I have a strong desire to help others.”
+The Los Angeles Times reported that at her parole hearing, Nelson said she was a changed person who had “looked for love in all the wrong places,” but now, she said, “I have a strong desire to help others.”